Chart Color Schemes

 Age

-Strathmore's median age exceeds the national pattern
+Strathmore's population is slightly older than the national pattern

-Strathmore's median age is 41 years, significantly higher than Greater Melbourne's average of 37 and slightly older than Australia's median of 38.
-The 45-54 cohort is notably over-represented in Strathmore at 16.1%, compared to the Greater Melbourne average, while the 25-34 age group is under-represented at 8.1%.
-Post-2021 Census, the 15-24 age group grew from 14.0% to 15.8%, and the 75-84 cohort increased from 4.6% to 6.0%.
+Strathmore's median age is 41 years, which is significantly higher than Greater Melbourne's average of 37 and slightly older than Australia's median of 38.
+Comparing Strathmore to Greater Melbourne, the 45-54 cohort is notably over-represented at 16.1%, while the 25-34 age group is under-represented at 8.1%.
+Post the 2021 Census, the 15-24 age group grew from 14.0% to 15.8%, and the 75-84 cohort increased from 4.6% to 6.0%.
 Conversely, the 35-44 cohort declined from 12.9% to 11.7%, and the 25-34 group dropped from 9.1% to 8.1%.
-By 2041, demographic modeling projects significant changes in Strathmore's age profile.
-The 55-64 cohort is projected to grow by 31%, adding 419 residents to reach 1,758.
-Meanwhile, both the 0-4 and 35-44 age groups are expected to decrease in number.
+By 2041, demographic modeling indicates Strathmore's age profile will significantly change.
+The 55-64 cohort is projected to grow by 31%, adding 416 residents to reach 1,758.
+Meanwhile, both the 0-4 and 35-44 age groups are expected to decrease in numbers.